rgrishigajra/-Uni-CourseWork-Cloud-Project/key_value_pair_cache/readme.md

 log_helper.py
 A simple logger intiator for the other scripts to use.
 Returns a logger object.

-# Testing and performance evaluation:
+# Testing and performance evaluation (done using burrow/silo):
 **For each of the three tests, the client does a single set and a single get on the same key.
 It uses the spawn_random_client() method from client.
 Each of the keys is upto 30 bytes long and the values are upto 1000 bytes**

 ### for 10 clients as concurrent processes: